dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 Introduction
 ============
 Lua is a small but powerful language that is implemented as a C library.
-This guide is meant to help you quickly become familiar with Lua.
+This guide is meant to help you quickly become familiar with the main features of Lua.
 This guide assumes you know C, C++, or Java, and perhaps a scripting language like Python - it is not a beginner's guide.
-This is also an opinionated introduction to Lua, and WIP and incomplete.
+This is also an opinionated introduction to Lua, WIP and incomplete.

 Key Features
 ============